lvdlvd/capnpc-gopanic/README.md

 - allocation failures
 - corrupt structures because of decoding corrupt messages

-In all cases, it is a more convenient way to deal with them in a defer/recover.
+In all cases, it is more convenient to deal with them in a defer/recover.

 	defer() func(){
 		if err := recover() {